U.S Green Analyses on Western states’ Oil, Gas Leases

 Trump admin to skip environmental reviews for oil, gas leases in US West, easing drilling rules amid likely legal challenges.

-The Trump administration said on Thursday that it will no longer require environmental impact statements for oil and gas leases across the U.S. West, in a step toward lifting green hurdles to drilling that environmental groups will likely challenge in court.
+The Trump administration said on Thursday that it will no longer require environmental impact statements.
+This is for oil and gas leases across the U.S Green Analyses West.
+It is a step toward lifting green hurdles to drilling that environmental groups will likely challenge in court.

-The Interior Department said in a release that it will no longer require its Bureau of Land Management to prepare environmental impact statements for about 3,244 oil and gas leases across Colorado, Montana, New Mexico, North Dakota, South Dakota, Utah and Wyoming.
+The Interior Department said in a release that it will no longer require its Bureau of Land Management to prepare environmental impact statements.
+This is for about 3,244 oil and gas leases across Colorado, Montana, New Mexico, North Dakota, South Dakota, Utah, and Wyoming.

-Environmental impact statements are detailed analyses on the impacts of federal actions that will have a significant effect on the environment.
-They are required for major projects by the bedrock 1970 U.S. environmental law the National Environmental Policy Act.
+Environmental impact statements are analyses of the impacts of federal actions.
+It will have a significant effect on the environment.
+They are for major projects under the bedrock 1970 U.S. environmental law, the National Environmental Policy Act.

 Click here to read the full article